imamchishty/spring-boost/README.md

 The preferred way to start them all is using docker-compose, the file is located in the cloud servers directory.
 For further details: https://github.com/imamchishty/cloud-servers

-## How do I create a new project using 'boost'?

-Spring-boost is available in maven central and bintray so you don't need to build the project locally.
-To run the archetype:

-mvn archetype:generate -DgroupId=YOUR_GROUP_ID -DartifactId=YOUR_ARTIFACT_ID -Dversion=YOUR_VERSION -Dpackage=YOUR_ROOT_JAVA_PACKAGE -DarchetypeGroupId=com.shedhack.tool -DarchetypeArtifactId=spring-boost -DarchetypeVersion=1.5.0 -DinteractiveMode=false -q

-Example:

-     mvn archetype:generate -DgroupId=com.kungfu -DartifactId=panda -Dversion=1.0.0-SNAPSHOT -Dpackage=com.kungfu.panda -DarchetypeGroupId=com.shedhack.tool -DarchetypeArtifactId=spring-boost -DarchetypeVersion=2.0.0 -DinteractiveMode=false -q

-This will create a project folder locally.
-Open that folder and the try to run the shell script, run.sh (you might need to chmod it, e.g. chmod u+x run.sh).
-The application should now run.

 ## Docker?